MarcoAndrello/SCP-genomewide-genetic-diversity-Diplodus-Mullus/README.md

 1) Definition and solution of problems using unidimensional discrete conservation features: these problems consider 4 classification methods (quantile interval, equal interval, natural breaks and standard deviation) and 3 numbers of classes (only 1 for the standard deviation).

-2) Partitioning around medoids: applies this multivariate clustering method to find clusters in the Multidimensional discrete genetic cluster approach
+2) Partitioning around medoids: applies this multivariate clustering method to find clusters in the Multidimensional discrete genetic cluster approach; plots the maps of clusters (Figure S3 and S4)

 3) Definition and solution of problems using multidimensional discrete genetic clusters: these problems consider 3 numbers of clusters (low, medium and high).